humdrum-tools/humdrum-documentation/guide/ch34/index.md

 (see [Chapter 12](/guide/ch12)).
 Maintaining the Humdrum syntax will allow us to use <span class="tool">extract</span> to isolate just the `**pcset` data.
 Finally, we create an inventory of the pc sets.
-The process is repeated \-- once for beginning slurs/phrases, and once for ends of slurs/phrases.
+The process is repeated &mdash; once for beginning slurs/phrases, and once for ends of slurs/phrases.

 ```bash